dockur/windows/readme.md

   * ### How do I install an unsupported version?

-    You can specify an URL in the `VERSION` environment variable, in order to download a custom ISO file:
+    You can specify an URL in the `VERSION` environment variable, in order to download a custom ISO image:

     ```yaml
     environment:
       VERSION: "https://example.com/win.iso"
     ```

-    During the installation you will need to add some drivers as described in [manual installation](https://github.com/dockur/windows/tree/master?tab=readme-ov-file#how-do-i-perform-a-manual-installation) above.
+    During the installation you may need to add some drivers as described in [manual installation](https://github.com/dockur/windows/tree/master?tab=readme-ov-file#how-do-i-perform-a-manual-installation) above.

   * ### How do I pass-through a disk?